 F) FPGA acceleration.
-In the last step, we perform hardware acceleration to speed up the model inference.
+In the last step, we recommend performing hardware acceleration to speed up inference.
 In fact, we considered our model from Sec.V-E to support the throughput of an industrial production line.
-We adopted hls4ml, an open-source Python framework for the co-design and translation of machine learning algorithms into hardware implementations [9, 10]. hls4ml translates the model into C++ specification for AMD/Xilinx Vivado HLS [16], which in turn generates a hardware implementation at the register-transfer level for the traditional synthesis and implementation flow targeting an FPGA as deployment hardware.
+We adopted hls4ml, an open-source Python framework for co-design and translating machine learning algorithms into hardware implementations [9, 10] For GDG: we cut something.
+See in the comments the original version. hls4ml translates the model into C++ code for AMD/Xilinx Vivado HLS [16], which in turn generates a hardware description at the register-transfer level for the traditional synthesis and implementation flow targeting an FPGA as deployment hardware.

-As a development board we chose the recently released AMD/Xilinx Kria KV260.
-This board is an ideal solution for edge deployment that combines programmable logic and an ARM multi-processor in the same system-on-chip (MPSoC).
-To fit the final model on the FPGA resources, we explored many hardware configuration, such as clock frequency and hardware parallelization.
+As FPGA we chose the recently released AMD/Xilinx Kria KV260 development board, an ideal edge deployment solution.
+To fit the final model on our board, we explored many hardware knobs using hls4ml, such as clock frequency and HLS directives for parallelization and resources MARIO: add a sentence to explain what HLS is and what it does.
+Not clear what "HLS directives for resources" means..
 After deployment, the final model confirmed the multi-class test accuracy of 94.167%.
 For the final synthesis and implementation, we targeted a clock period of 5 ns that our model easily achieves on the Ultrascale+ FPGA fabric.
-Our accelerator has a streaming interface and a latency of 809 clock cycles (approximately 4 μ s).
-When integrated with data movers to main memory and a software application to control the accelerator, the overall latency is 26 μ s.
+Our accelerator has a streaming interface and a latency of 809 clock cycles (approximately 4 $\mu$ s).
+When integrated with data movers to main memory and a software application to control the accelerator, the overall latency is 26 $\mu$ s.
 The post-implementation resources are: 110,317 LUTs (94% of the total), 133,404 (57%) FFs, 656 (53%) DSPs, and 3 (2%) BRAMs.
-The estimated power consumption for the accelerator on the programmable logic is 0.86 W, while for the entire chip (including the SoC ARM cores) it is 3.27 W.
+The estimated power consumption for the accelerator on the programmable logic is 0.86 W, while for the entire chip (including the SoC ARM cores) is 3.27 W. MARIO: when the board is introduced (few lines above), its main features should be listed, otherwise it's not clear what the SoC ARM cores refer to chocolate-spread jar case study, it helped increase the detection accuracy of foreign bodies compared to our previous work.
+In particular, the novelty that helped the most was the multi-class approach with a MW frequency combination and data augmentation.